What is a Canadian Immigration Consultant?

 Question: Should I hire a lawyer or a consultant for my Canadian immigration application?

-Answer: You should hire an expert.
+Answer: You should hire an expert in the type of application.

 Here are some general rules for getting started: